brunohce/SimplENM/README.md

 I use CBI as the main metric and to weight means, and TSS and AUC as better than random metrics.

-### I guess that's the basic you need to run the script
+### I guess that's the basic you need to run the script.
+Again, if you have any doubts or suggestions write to me @didelphisaurita